koculu/ZoneTree/docs/reference/configuration.md

 | `InactiveBlockCacheCleanupInterval` | `30 seconds` |
 | inactive-cache cleanup job | enabled |

-`EnableJobForCleaningInactiveCaches` is `false` on a raw maintainer instance before the timer is started, but the normal `CreateMaintainer()` path starts the cleanup job by default.
+The normal `CreateMaintainer()` path starts the cleanup job by default.
+Longer `BlockCacheLifeTime` can improve repeated disk reads but retains more decompressed blocks in memory.

 ## Deletion